JustinSDK/dotSCAD/docs/lib-m_translation.md

 ## Parameters

-- `v` : The normal vector of a plane intersecting the origin through which to mirror the object.
+- `v` : Elements will be translated along the vector.

 ## Examples